Olanzapine: Metabolic effects

-The US Food and Drug Administration (FDA) requires all atypical antipsychotics to include a warning about the risk of developing hyperglycemia and diabetes, both of which are factors in the metabolic syndrome.
+The US Food and Drug Administration (FDA) requires atypical antipsychotics to include a warning about the risk of developing hyperglycemia and diabetes, both of which are factors in the metabolic syndrome.
 These effects may be related to the drugs' ability to induce weight gain, although some reports have been made of metabolic changes in the absence of weight gain.
 Studies have indicated that olanzapine carries a greater risk of causing and exacerbating diabetes than another commonly prescribed atypical antipsychotic, risperidone.
-Of all the atypical antipsychotics, olanzapine is one of the most likely to induce weight gain based on various measures.
+Of all the atypical antipsychotics, olanzapine is the most likely to induce significant weight gain based on various measures.
 The effect is dose dependent in humans and animal models of olanzapine-induced metabolic side effects.
 There are some case reports of olanzapine-induced diabetic ketoacidosis.
 Olanzapine may decrease insulin sensitivity, though one 3-week study seems to refute this.
 It may also increase triglyceride levels.

 Despite weight gain, a large multicenter, randomized National Institute of Mental Health study found that olanzapine was better at controlling symptoms because patients were more likely to remain on olanzapine than the other drugs.
 One small, open-label, nonrandomized study suggests that taking olanzapine by orally dissolving tablets may induce less weight gain, but this has not been substantiated in a blinded experimental setting.